Physical Education at Lawley Primary School

 Led by Bridgitte Jones

-At Lawley Primary School, we firmly believe that Physical Education should be experienced in a safe, supportive and encouraging environment that helps our children understand that to be successful, not just in sport but in all areas of learning and life, you must work hard, show resilience, have determination and be prepared to practise things time and time again in order to get better and improve – to be the best we can be!
+At Lawley Primary School, we firmly believe that Physical Education should be experienced in a safe, supportive and encouraging environment that helps our children understand that to be successful, not just in sport but in all areas of learning and life, you must work hard, show resilience, have determination and be prepared to practise things time and time again in order to get better and improve – we aim to give pupils the courage to succeed to be the best we can be!

-We strive to deliver a high-quality physical education curriculum with teaching and learning opportunities which inspire all pupils to succeed and excel in competitive sport and other physically-demanding activities for sustained periods of time, both in and out of school and help them develop and establish good, physical health habits for their future.
-We aim to teach children how to co-operate and collaborate with others in a team to achieve a common goal, as well as understanding the values of fairness, respect and sportsmanship.
+We strive to deliver a high-quality physical education curriculum with teaching and learning opportunities which inspires all pupils to succeed and excel in competitive sport and other physically demanding activities for sustained periods of time, both in and out of school and help them develop and establish good, physical health habits for their future.
+We aim to teach children how to co-operate and collaborate with others in a team to achieve a common goal, as well as understanding the values of fairness, respect, resilience and sportsmanship.

 We recognise the importance of swimming as a life-saving skill and aim to help all children achieve the goal of being able to swim 25 metres before they leave us in year 6.